xplenty/xplenty-api-doc-v2/README.md

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.
 An account is created when the user signs up to use the Xplenty service.
-An API key is generated for the account, which must be supplied when calling the Xplenty API.
+An API key is generated for the user, which must be supplied when calling the Xplenty API.

 <a id="RESTSpec" name="RESTSpec">
 ## REST Interface Specifications